 Students apply for private educational loans annually and may borrow up to the cost of attendance less other financial aid for the enrollment period.
 Student should apply for a loan to cover their needed cost for the entire academic year.
 For most students this is the fall and spring semesters.
 Students should not apply for a loan semester by semester unless directed to do so by the Office of Financial Aid.
 Loan fees and interest rates vary by lender and are often based on a student's credit score.
 Interest begins to accrue upon disbursement of the loan; however, monthly loan payments may be deferred until after graduation.

 Students should apply for a private educational loan after receiving their award letter and billing statement from Suffolk University Law School, in order to determine the loan amount to request.
 The Office of Financial Aid encourages students to review their budget and borrow conservatively.
 To apply, contact your preferred lender directly to complete the loan application.
-Borrowers should note loan applications will be certified for your entire academic year enrollment period, not by semester, so all borrowers should plan for their entire acacademic year needs when submitting an application.
+Borrowers should note loan applications will be certified for your entire academic year enrollment period only, and will not be certified by semester.
+Borrowers should plan for their entire acacademic year needs when submitting an application.
 Once an application is approved, the lender will send a request for certification to the Office of Financial Aid.
 Once the loan is certified you will receive a revised award letter which reflects the addition of the new loan.
 Suffolk University Law School will process private educational loans through any lender.